 Catch a boat:

-Although not a technique officially recognized by the National Park Service, I’m pretty sure Bear 410 (Four Ton) is taking a snooze while waiting for some good sport to take her to a good fishing spot.
+Although not a technique officially recognized by the National Park Service, I’m pretty sure Bear 410 (Four Ton) is taking a snooze while waiting for some good sport to take her fishing.